 The nodes are strung together in workflows can also run individually or in groups.
 But as with other BI and analytic platforms, KNIME jobs run slow given large data sources.
 Its own data sourcing and transformation nodes are inherently slow, and external nodes like Spark are limited in functional and data source scope.

-Fortunately, a new node compatible with the IRI Voracity data manipulation and management platform — which is also built on Eclipse but powered by the IRI CoSort data manipulation engine called SortCL — can result in KNIME workflows finishing up to 20X faster.
+Fortunately, a new node compatible with the IRI Voracity data manipulation and management platform — which is also built on Eclipse but powered by the IRI CoSort data manipulation engine called SortCL — can result in KNIME workflows finishing up to up to 10x faster.
 CoSort is a proven big data workhorse featuring superior transformation algorithms, optimized I/O and memory use, and task consolidation.1

 The “Voracity Job Source” node for KNIME rapidly wrangles raw data using SortCL and pumps its results into a KNIME model in memory.
 This model can then be used by almost every other node in KNIME.
 Those nodes can thus work immediately with the filtered, transformed, cleansed, and PII-masked data that they need to succeed.
 This article covers the relative planning and performance of data wrangling in KNIME without, and then with, the Voracity node.